diogobaeder/picknchoose/README.md

 The system has to be durable, period.
 If it goes down for some reason, it has to be able to pick up from where it was and continue to operate - like [Kafka](https://kafka.apache.org/) does, for example.
 Or RabbitMQ, in the case of [durable queues](https://www.rabbitmq.com/queues.html#durability).
 Or NATS with [JetStream](https://docs.nats.io/nats-concepts/jetstream).

 This obviously means the system would end up being more complex and slower than if we had in-memory messages only, but it's a good trade-off since disaster recovery is important to me.

+### Name

+I don't have a strong reason behind the name, it just came to my mind and I used it.
+Plus, it sounds funnily similar to "Pikachu" (I'm not a fan of Pokémon, but I know what a Pikachu is).
+Since this project is basically a hobby (at the moment), I want to have fun with it, so...